What is a Discovery Flight?

 How do I choose the aircraft to fly?All of Lavion's aircraft are suitable to learn to fly in.
 Which aircraft is best for you is based on a number of factors such as physical size, mobility, budget, and desires.
 The Cessna 150 is our smallest, least expensive aircraft and is suitable for people up to about 6' and 200 lbs.
 Our Liberty XL-2 is a technically advanced aircraft and although larger than the Cessna 150, is suitable for people up to about 6' 2" and 220 lbs or so.
-The Piper Cherokee 140 and Grumman Cheetah offer more room and are a bit more stable than the smaller aircraft and thus are attractive to some.
-Just because you start training in one aircraft doesn't mean you're 'stuck' with it.
-If desired you can switch to another aircraft or even fly multiples during your training (although it's best to stick to one primary aircraft).
+The Cessna 172, Piper Cherokee 140, and Grumman Cheetah offer more room and are a bit more stable than the smaller aircraft and thus are attractive to some.
+The Cheetah was converted to a glass-panel and is attractive to those seeking higher-tech aircraft.
+But, just because you start training in one aircraft doesn't mean you're 'stuck' with it.
+If desired, you can switch to another aircraft or even fly multiples during your training (although it's best to stick to one primary aircraft).

 What will I need to start my lessons?

 Proof of citizenship in the form of a birth certificate or US passport and an appointment with us is all you will need to start.
 It’s that simple!

 Are there any age limits for obtaining a private pilot license?